wyolum/orbigator/README.md

 The system computes orbital mechanics using Kepler's laws and J2 perturbation effects to determine the satellite's instantaneous position.
 By controlling two motors—one for the Equator crossing (LAN) and one for the Argument of Vehicle (AoV)—Orbigator accurately tracks orbital motion including precession effects.

+## Recent Milestone (Dec 2025): Persistence & Catch-up

+The project has recently been upgraded with robust state management to ensure it stays in sync with real-time orbits even across power cycles.

+- **Revolution-Based Persistence**: To protect the Pico 2 flash from wear, the system now saves its orbital state exactly once per full motor revolution (360° or 4096 ticks).
+- **Shortest-Path Catch-up**: On boot, the system checks the DS3231 RTC.
+If a gap is detected, it calculates the "lost" orbital distance and performs a "chase" move.
+  - **Optimization**: The chase always takes the shortest path (max 180° move) to snap to the current target phase.
+  - **Hardware Re-Anchoring**: Automatic reconstruction of absolute turn counts from raw motor readings (0-4095 range) on startup.
+- **Dynamic Orbital Inclination**: The orbital plane precession (J2 effect) now accounts for user-settable inclination (0.1° precision), allowing accurate tracking of ISS, Polar, or Sun-Sync orbits.
+- **Hardware Safety & UI Refinements**:
+  - All motors are strictly capped at a **Safety Maximum speed of 10**.
+  - Time is represented in **Zulu format** (e.g., `13:24:11Z`).
+  - Consistent dial logic (Clockwise = Navigate Down / Increase Value).
+  - Safety buttons: "Confirm" is disabled during tracking to prevent accidental mode exits.

 ## How It Works

 At its core, Orbigator combines open hardware and open software: